masoncfrancis/CS3450-5-App/README.md

 In order to submit to the main branch, a Pull Request must be created.
 Approval from at least one person must be given for a Pull Request to be merged.

+## Tool Stack

+This project is written in Python, using a Django web server.
+The database backend will use SQLite.
+Setup procedure tbd...